AidenEllis/Cligo/CONTRIBUTING.md

 clear and has sufficient instructions to be able to reproduce the issue.
 Report a bug by <a href="https://github.com/AidenEllis/Cligo/issues">opening a new issue</a>; it's that easy 🎊!

 ## License ©
-By contributing to DogeHouse, you agree that your contributions will be licensed under the [LICENSE](LICENSE.md)
+By contributing to Cligo, you agree that your contributions will be licensed under the [LICENSE](LICENSE.md)